nisrael/sxda.io/_posts/2024-11-17-sharing-ssh-agent-wsl.markdown

 > I've been using this for a couple of years now with few enough headaches that I never tried to look for a better way.
 But with systemd support now in WSL I decided to see if I could simplify this approach and I found that I could do it all just using systemd and npiperelay.
 Turns out I could so I packaged it all up in [wsl-gpg-systemd](https://github.com/demonbane/wsl-gpg-systemd) if anyone is interested in giving it a shot. [^19]

 Of course, I had used systemd for starting and stopping services, adding them to the system and getting information about it.
 But besides that I hadn't much thought about it.
 (That's not quite true, because I always wanted to look into what systemd has to do with name resolution, but haven't done so just yet.)
 It turns out, systemd not only handles system services, but user services as well.
 And it can take care of socket creation and starting a program when someone accesses the socket.
 So, with this functionality, systemd will replace socat in the setup.
 A special requirement demonbane had, for his solution was, that he was using gnupg, which uses the libassuan sockets and that npiperelay was written originally for Windows named pipes.
-But there is a [fork of npiperelay by NZSmartie](https://github.com/NZSmartie/npiperelay), in which the author added this functionality.[^20]
+But there is a [fork of npiperelay by albertony](https://github.com/albertony/npiperelay), which is actively maintained and which adds this functionality.

 Per socket, there are two systemd file required.
 One is for defining the socket and one for defining the service that provides the in-/ouput for the socket, that's (the Windows program) npiperelay.
 The system user file go to `~/.config/systemd/user`: